GeorgeVJose/DRISHTE-Public/README.md

 ![Product Name Screen Shot](images/Execution_Mannanthala_0007_Stabilized.png)

 ## Info
 This project is currently under development.
-Much of the data, especially in training and results are redacted due to the ongoing research.
+Much of the data, especially in training, results, algorithm are redacted due to the ongoing research.